LibraryCarpentry/lc-fair-research/_episodes/05-reusable.md

 DCC How to license research data https://www.dcc.ac.uk/guidance/how-guides/license-research-data

-## Exercise- Thanks, but no THanks!
+## Exercise- Thanks, but no Thanks!
 In groups of 2-3 discuss and note down;
 - Have you ever received data you couldn’t use? & why not?
 - Have you tried replicating an experiment, yours or someone else?
 What challenges did you face?